 There are two primary methods to control inbound traffic to your ASE.
 You can use Network Security Groups(NSGs) to control what IP addresses can access your ASE as described here How to control inbound traffic in an App Service Environment and you can also configure your ASE with an Internal Load Balancer(ILB).
 These features can also be used together if you want to restrict access using NSGs to your ILB ASE.

 When you create an ASE, it will create a VIP in your VNet.
 There are two VIP types, external and internal.
 When you create an ASE with an external VIP then your apps in your ASE will be accessible via an internet routable IP address.
 When you select Internal your ASE will be configured with an ILB and will not be directly internet accessible.
 An ILB ASE still requires an external VIP but it is only used for Azure management and maintenance access.

 During ILB ASE creation you provide the subdomain used by the ILB ASE and will have to manage your own DNS for the subdomain you specify.
 Because you set the subdomain name you also need to manage the certificate used for HTTPS access.
 After ASE creation you are prompted to provide the certificate.
-To learn more about creating and using an ILB ASE read Using an Internal Load Balancer with an App Service Environment.
+To learn more about creating and using an ILB ASE read How to Create an ASEv1 from template.